HETEROCYCLES

 First, we investigated the synthesis of 3-substituted isocoumarins, scoparines A and B (Figure 1), since these isocoumarins have not been synthesized yet.

-1 and B 2 were isolated from the ethyl acetate extract of the root of Pituranthos scoparius, and their structures were determined by spectroscopic analyses to be 3-n-propyl-5-methoxy- 6-hydroxyisocoumarin and 3-n-propyl-5,7-dimethoxy-6-hydroxyisocoumarin, respectively.8 Pituranthos scoparius is a toxic plant and used as a decoction in the treatment of asthma and a local application of the leaves alleviates pains linked to rheumatism in traditional medicine.9
+Scoparines A 1 and B 2 were isolated from the ethyl acetate extract of the root of Pituranthos scoparius, and their structures were determined by spectroscopic analyses to be 3-n-propyl-5-methoxy- 6-hydroxyisocoumarin and 3-n-propyl-5,7-dimethoxy-6-hydroxyisocoumarin, respectively.8 Pituranthos scoparius is a toxic plant and used as a decoction in the treatment of asthma and a local application of the leaves alleviates pains linked to rheumatism in traditional medicine.9

-To apply the same synthetic strategy used in the preparation of cassiarin A to the synthesis of scoparine A, the known acid 410 was reacted with diethylamine in the presence of 2-chloro-N-methylpyridinium iodide (CMPI) to give the amide 5.
+To apply the same synthetic strategy used in the preparation of cass1iarin A to the synthesis of scoparine A, the known acid 410 was reacted with diethylamine in the presence of 2-chloro-N-methylpyridinium iodide (CMPI) to give the amide 5.
 A site-selective iodination of the amide 5 according to Hegedus’s procedure11 gave the iodide 6.
 Sonogashira coupling6 of 6 with 1-pentyne in diethylamine in the presence of bis(triphenylphosphine)palladium dichloride and copper(I) iodide provided the desired alkyne 7 in quantitative yield.
 Treatment of 7 with trimethyloxonium tetrafluoroborate in acetonitrile, followed by further treatment with methanol afforded the ester 8, in 79% yield, accompanied with deprotection of the methoxymethyl group.
 Acid hydrolysis of 8 with trifluoroacetic acid gave scoparine A 1, in 78% yield, where the hydrolysis of the ester group and regioselective 6-endo-dig cyclization occurred simultaneously.7e The spectroscopic data of the synthetic compound including its melting point were identical with those reported in the literature.8

-9.12 First, we investigated a direct iodination for 9 under the various reaction conditions, however, the desired iodide could not be isolated in reasonable yields, unfortunately.
+Synthesis of scoparine B was also achieved by application of the above strategy starting from methyl 3,5-dimethoxy-4-methoxymethoxy benzoate 9.12 First, we investigated a direct iodination for 9 under the various reaction conditions, however, the desired iodide could not be isolated in reasonable yields, unfortunately.
 Therefore, the ester 9 was converted to the bromide 10 by treatment with NBS.
 Attempted Sonogashira coupling of 10 with 1-pentyne under the same reaction conditions as described for the preparation of 7 at 60 °C for 8 days, provided the desired alkyne 11 in 78% yield.
 Since the alkyne 11 was obtained in reasonably good yield, its further conversion to the natural product was achieved by its acid hydrolysis providing scoparine B 2, whose physicochemical properties were identical with those reported in the literature.8

 Although 11 could be derived from the bromide 10, the coupling with the alkyne required a relatively long reaction time.
 To improve the reaction conditions for Sonogashira coupling, a preparation of the corresponding iodide 15 was carried out as follows.
 Iodination of the alcohol 12, derived from 9 by LiAlH4 reduction, with NIS gave the iodide 13, in 82% yield, which on oxidation with pyridinium dichromate (PDC), followed by treatment of the resulting aldehyde 14 with iodine and potassium hydroxide in MeOH afforded the ester 15, in 82% yield from 13.
 Sonogashira coupling of 15 with 1-pentyne in diethylamine in the presence of bis(triphenylphosphine)palladium dichloride and copper(I) iodide was achieved at 60 °C for 15 h to give 11 in 90% yield.